Here's everything you need to know about Islamic New Year 2023 and the next public holiday in Dubai

 The Islamic calendar is based on the lunar year, in which months are 29 or 30 days long, dependent on the moon sightings.
 Therefore, the Hijri year is shorter than the Gregorian solar year and dates differ from year to year.

 If you're wondering when the 2023 Islamic New Year is expected to fall, it has been announced to arrive on 23rd August.

 The government in Dubai will typically announce the Hijri New Year when there is a sighting of the new moon.

-At this point, the public sectors will have a holiday on Sunday 23rd August 2020 making a three-day, long weekend.
+As per the UAE cabinet, the public sector will have a holiday on Friday July 21st 2023 making a three-day, long weekend.
 Although the official holiday date hasn't been revealed for the private sector yet, it is expected as the UAE government unified public holidays for both sectors.